RTP2023 Metropolitan Planning | MAG

 Metropolitan Planning

 Mountainland Metropolitan Planning Organization (MPO) has the task of planning for urban Utah County regional transportation needs.
 Located at the southern end of the Wasatch Front region of Utah, the MPO encompasses the rapidly growing Provo/Orem Urbanized Area and includes all 25 Utah County municipalities and contiguous unincorporated areas.
-Urbanization and the locations of major transportation facilities are constrained by physical boundaries including steep mountain terrain to the east and west and by the large, centrally located Utah Lake.
+Urbanization and the locations of major transportation facilities are constrained by physical boundaries, including steep mountain terrain to the east and west and the large, centrally located Utah Lake.
 The urban area is roughly bisected by I-15, the only freeway currently within Utah County.

-The MPO creates a forum, bringing together urban leaders with state and federal transportation officials, opening dialogue and providing a process for all to be involved in planning and funding the areas transportation needs.
+The MPO creates a forum, bringing together urban leaders with state and federal transportation officials, opening dialogue, and providing a process for all to be involved in planning and funding the area's transportation needs.
 MAG has a strong history of working together with stakeholders and accomplishing results.

 Population Growth